 Fact Sheets for Employers

 The Shared Work Program gives employers an alternative to laying off full-time employees when you have to deal with a temporary business downturn.
-This informational brochure gives a description of the program and has answers to commonly asked questions about the Shared Work Program.
+This ifactsheet gives a description of the program and has answers to commonly asked questions about the Shared Work Program.

 Traducción al español